ozbunae/capstone/README.md

 **Baseline Modeling**
 In this section is an in depth Exploratory Data Analysis of Broadway weekly grosses, types of shows, and other important features that may influence whether a show will close or not.
 Logistic Regression, SVM, Random Forest, XGBoost are used as baseline modeling techniques while addressing things like class imabalance.
+*Please see Version 3 for the most up to date version*

 **ANN for Broadway Grosses**
 Using the Keras API an Artificial Neural Network is constructed to use sophisticated algorithms to determine if a Broadway show should close or not.